Adventures in a Messy Life

 Feather experiment 2: insulation

-Then they held a bag of ice (or a freezer pack) and then they held it with a bag of feathers underneath.
+Then they held a bag of ice (or a freezer pack in our case) and then they held it with a bag of feathers underneath.

 We all agreed the feathers do quite a nice job of insulating us from the cold.
 Now they understand much better why someone might have a down blanket.

-Except Jeff is allergic to down, and according to Superman so is Blue Arrow, who he is going to grow up to be.
+Except Jeff is allergic to down, and according to Superman so is Blue Arrow, who he will grow up to be.

 And then we kicked the kids out to play while we set up the next part.